 Steering Committee, chaired by Fern Shamis, Assistant Director of Lesson One, has it’s next meeting scheduled for March 9, 2015 at Teachers21 at 34 Washington Street, Wellesley, MA.
-If you have questions, please contact Fern Shamis (email@example.com)
+If you have questions, please contact Fern Shamis (firstname.lastname@example.org)

 Educator Event Committee, chaired by John D’Auria, CEO of Teachers21, develops and operates our conferences.
 Our Fourth Annual Conference will be held on May 27, 2015 in Great Hall at the State House in Boston.
 Nova Biro of Open Circle and Mitch Lyons of GetPsychedSports.org are chairing the event.
-If you have questions, please contact Annemarie Goode (firstname.lastname@example.org)
+If you have questions, please contact Annemarie Goode (email@example.com)

 Business Involvement Working Group, chaired by David Harris and John Bluthardt, has filed for 501 (c) (3) status from the federal government.
 It already is a nonprofit Massachusetts corporation.
 They will develop strategies to involve Massachusetts businesses in seeing the benefits that will accrue to businesses by having SEL training for all children.
 If you have any questions, please contact John Bluthardt (email@example.com)

 Massachusetts Consortium for Social-Emotional Learning in Teacher Education (SEL-TED), chaired by Deborah Donahue-Keegan, ED.D. and businessman David Zussman, is advocating for more substantive integration of SEL research/practice into teacher preparation programs with the Department of Elementary and Secondary Education.

 The Website Design Group, chaired by Nova Biro, is involved in improving the website to make it more user friendly and dynamic.
 We are currently seeking to fill a paid internship position for website development.
 If you have questions, please send your comments to Nova Biro (firstname.lastname@example.org)